zsh-users/zsh-autosuggestions/INSTALL.md

     brew install zsh-autosuggestions
     ```

-2. To activate the autosuggestions, add the following at the end of your .zshrc:
+2. To activate the autosuggestions, add the following at the end of your .zshrc.
+Running this command on the terminal will add the source line to the end of your .zshrc:

     ```sh
-    source $(brew --prefix)/share/zsh-autosuggestions/zsh-autosuggestions.zsh
+    echo "source $(brew --prefix)/share/zsh-autosuggestions/zsh-autosuggestions.zsh" >> ${ZDOTDIR:-$HOME}/.zshrc
     ```

 3. Start a new terminal session.